Gabriel-Jeronimo/ft_printf/README.md

 ## Introduction to ft_printf 👋

 **ft_printf** is the third project at the programming school, École 42.
 The versatility of the printf function in C represents a great exercise in programming for us.
 This project is of moderate difficulty.
-It will enable we to discover variadic functions in C.
+It will enable us to discover variadic functions in C.
 The key to a successful ft_printf is a well-structured and good extensible code.

 ## Description